OreCruncher/DynamicSurroundingsFabric/README.md

 **Planned Features**
 * Hunger grumble.
 This was removed in Forge versions, but I am missing it a bit.
 Will need to find some better sounds though.
-* Rustling sounds when walking through plants and the like.
-This is a feature of footstep acoustics that I am planning on reusing.
-Call it the "walk through grass" sound feature.
 * Making the config system publicly available so that pack authors can configure things.
 This is possible with this release, but I may change things.
 Besides, it has to be documented so that someone would know what to do.
-* Notification of mod updates.
-Need to see if there is a mechanism to do that already.

 > ### License
 The MIT License (MIT)